-While the Bahamas is the perfect all-out Caribbean vacation with the crystal blue beaches, the hotels, and the beautiful island hops, Puerto Rico brings its own beauty to the table with its rich colonial heritage cities and all the nature and forest beauty you can find.
+While Jamaica is an all-out Caribbean vacation with crystal blue beaches and luxurious hotel stays, Puerto Rico gets its charm from its rich colonial heritage cities and all the natural and forest beauty in the country.

 Let’s look at things to do in both countries, and help you plan your next best Caribbean vacation.

-Where To Stay in Puerto Rico and Bahamas
+Where To Stay – Puerto Rico vs Jamaica

 You can access a dorm that can go up to €18-30.
 And while a hotel that is a double room in a budget can go up to €90.